LReiz/video-editor/README.md

 ```

 You should then see a folder called `timeline` with the `subtitles.srt` file in the same folder as your video.
 Simply open the Davinci Resolve project and import the subtitles file with `File > Import > Subtitle...`.
 Then, right-click the imported file and `Insert Selected Subtitles to Timeline Using Timecode`.

+- **Tip:** If you like, you can find subtitle formatting presets under `presets/davinci/subtitles` folder and import them into Davinci Resolve.
+Unfortunately, `.srt` files don't support fancy formatting, so they can't be automatically set up.